ef1j/Art1/README.md

 The legacy `art1.f` program does not initialize the AR1 and AR2 arrays.
 This can lead to unprintable characters and misprints when the initializing card commands skip columns (on a modern computer, at least.)
 A modified version of the Art1 program `art21.f` includes code to initialize each array to space characters.
 It involves some FORTRAN variable type orthodontics.

 The "exponential" code contains several bugs in the archival listing: the lines between statement 708 up to 712 are never executed.
 Changing S.0320 in the original listing from `IF(AKSIG) 704, 724, 706` to `IF(AKSIG) 704, 724, 710` seems to fix the issue.
-[5] This correction is included in `art21.f`.
+[5] This correction is included in `art1.f` and `art21.f` in the main directory.

 ## ACKNOWLEDGMENTS